Difference Between Char And Varchar In MySQL

 Refer to the Differences between Char and Varchar section for elaborated one-on-one difference between Char and Varchar in MySQL.

-CHAR data type is used to store characters of fixed length.
-The n is referred to as the length specified at the time of creating the field where the characters will be stored.
+CHAR data type, or char datatype, is used to store characters of fixed length.
+The n is referred to as the length specified at the time of creating the field, the set length for the column, where the characters will be stored.
 The number of characters stored in the field should not exceed the number of characters assigned at the time of creation(n).
-CHAR is used where the length of data is known.
+CHAR is used where the length of data is known, to store a character string when values are consistently sized.

 Let’s understand with a proper example.